cinemascience/cinemasci/doc/cis/examples.md

 ## Analysis and graphing of data

 Because the CIS format contains data values, and not rendered pixels (RGB values, for example), the data can be used in a variety of ways.
 There are use cases which can specifically use the image to understand.
 In this simple example, implemented in a jupyter notebook, we can graph the values in a histogram, and then look at the image itself as well.
 These images and graphs are implemented through additions to the `cinemasci` module, which allow programmers and scientists to access the values in the images as python and numpy arrays.
+This dramatically increases flexibility in viewing and analyzing the images.

 <p align="center">
 <img src="img/histogram_view.png"></img></td>